The Heart of New England

 the sap gets thicker and starts to look golden brown.

-When the boiling is getting near done, and reaches 212 degrees F. the syrup will
+When the boiling is getting near done, and reaches 212 degrees F the syrup will

 expansion.
 When your product is near syrup, it might be best to take it inside

-may loosen your wall paper with all the steam).
+you may loosen your wall paper with all the steam).

-Maple syrup is cooked enough when its 219 degrees F. so a candy thermometer is
+Maple syrup is cooked enough when its 219 degrees F so a candy thermometer is

 critical.
 Overcooking will result in burning of the syrup and the pan.
 Maple